 The figures following XW relate to the oil's viscosity at 100 degrees Celsius and relate to the resistance of the oil to thickening at higher temperatures.

 Motorists that live in colder climates will find their car engine benefits from a lower viscosity oil.
 For those in warmer climates, or for summertime, it's better to add an oil with a higher viscosity at 100 degrees Celsius.

 Your handbook will detail which oil is required for your vehicle.

-If you've lost your handbook, there are a number of online resources you can use to find out which oil you need (see list below).
-Simply enter the make, model and variant.
+If you've lost your handbook, there are a number of online resources you can use to find out which oil you need for your car (see list below).
+Simply enter the make, model and variant of your car to find out what type of oil you need.
 Some search engines may also ask other details, such as how frequently you drive your car.

-Why is it important to buy the right oil?
+Why is it important to buy the right oil for your car?

 If you cannot locate your handbook, you may be able to find a digital version online.
-However, it is probably easier to use an online resource to find out which oil you need, such as those listed below.
+However, it is probably easier to use an online resource to find out which oil you need for your car, such as those listed below:

 - Park your car on level ground (so you get an accurate oil level reading) and ensure the engine is off and cooled down.